April 29, 1992 (Miami)

 "April 29, 1992 (Miami)" is a song written by American rock band Sublime in 1996 from their eponymous album Sublime.
-The song title refers to the date of the 1992 Los Angeles riots, of which news spread throughout the United States following the acquittal of four police officers accused in the videotaped beating of Rodney King.
+The song title refers to the date of the beginning of the 1992 Los Angeles riots, of which news spread throughout the United States following the acquittal of four police officers accused in the videotaped beating of Rodney King.

 Background

 The official title of the song references the date April 29, 1992; however, the lyric is sung as "April 26, 1992."
 It has been said this was a mistake, but the take was strong enough that the band kept it.
 Theories have developed about the true integrity of the song's lyrics.
 The acts of crime including arson, robbery, and vandalism referenced in the lyrics were purportedly committed by Bradley Nowell and other Sublime band members during the 1992 LA riots.
 The lyrics also offer a justification for the band's participation in the unrest: